kimwalisch/primecount/doc/Hard-Special-Leaves.md

 Gourdon [[3]](#References) variants of the combinatorial prime counting algorithm as the average distance between consecutive special leaves is relatively large in those algorithms.
-In the Lagarias-Miller-Odlyzko [[1]](#References) algorithm the average distance between consecutive special leaves is much smaller so there the new counting method will not improve performance in practice.
+In the Lagarias-Miller-Odlyzko [[1]](#References) algorithm the average distance between consecutive special leaves is much smaller, so there the new counting method will not improve performance in practice.

 ## Gradually increase counter distance

 So far we have focused on improving counting for the case when there are very few leaves per segment which are far away from each other.
-Generally there is a very large number of leaves that are very close to each other at the beginning of the sieving algorithm and gradually as we sieve up the leaves become sparser and the distance between the leaves increases.
-So what we can do is start with a counter array whose elements span over small intervals and then gradually increase the interval size.
+Generally there is a very large number of leaves that are close to each other at the beginning of the sieving algorithm, and gradually as we sieve up the leaves become sparser and the distance between the leaves increases.
+So what we can do is, start with a counter array whose elements span over small intervals and then gradually increase the interval size.
 We can update the counter size and distance e.g. at the start of each new segment as the counter needs to be reinitialized at the